Home | Browse Topics | Consumer rights & money | Consumer protection | When sellers approach you uninvited

 Fair Trading Act 1986, ss 36O-36R

-If you cancel an uninvited direct sale agreement within the five working day time limit, the seller must immediately repay you all the money you’ve paid, and the agreement is treated as if it had never been made.
+If you cancel an uninvited direct sale agreement within the five working day time limit (note that if the seller did not comply with their obligations, this time limit doesn’t apply and you can cancel at any time), the agreement is treated as if it had never been made.
+This means the seller must immediately repay you all the money you’ve paid.

-If the agreement was for services (lawn mowing, for example), and you cancel after the other person has already provided these services, they’re not entitled to be paid.
-If your property has been changed or damaged, you can require the supplier to return it to the condition it was in before, at their expense.
+If you bought services, the seller isn’t entitled to be paid even if the services have already been provided.
+If your property was changed or damaged by these services, you can require the seller to return it to the condition it was before, at their own expense.

 Did this answer your question?